precice/precice.github.io_old/03-faq.md

 ## Can preCICE be used with adaptive meshes?

-Or: " Is it correct that preCICE cannot support couplings when the interface mesh is changing its connectivity during the simulation?"
+Or: "Is it correct that preCICE cannot support couplings when the interface mesh is changing its connectivity during the simulation?"

 The mapping setup only happens once, in the initialization.
 So, currently, in order to modify the mapping setup, one needs to restart the simulation, which would be inefficient.
 However, a dissertation in progress studies this issue and preCICE will have such a feature in the future.